thriveweb/sailinginparadise/content/boatTours/2022-01-20-gold-coast-valentines-day.md

         Upon boarding the boat you will be greeted by our friendly crew who will adapt to your preference of their involvement on board.
 We invite you to take a walk around the boat and find a place to chill out with a drink and enjoy the beautiful views and the sounds of the water.

         Valentine's Day Charters are available from 2 hours to 6 hours.

-        Charter rates start from;

-        $800 for 2 hours on our Seawind 1000XL

-        $1100 for 2 hours on our deluxe vessel Oceans
+Please enquire with our bookings team for more details.
     - title: What to expect
       dropdownContent: >-
         When you book a romantic sail with Sailing in Paradise you can expect a